Internet Explorer document.body.appendChild(...) problem

 - append the element to another element, instead of the body tag

 Waiting for the body to load is not an option in many cases, since it causes the logic to halt while waiting for the event.
-It is an ugly workaround that changes the initial behavior, so I really do not recommend it.
+I don’t recommend it.

 Instead, I use the second option.
-Appending elements to any other element works great and does not require you to change anything in how your page is loaded by Internet Explorer 6.
+Appending elements to any other element works great and doesn’t require you to change how your page is loaded by Internet Explorer 6.